Atom scattering off a vibrating surface: An example of chaotic scattering with three degrees of freedom: The 3-dof model: the inelastic scattering case

-An essential question in all scattering problems is to make an appropriate choice of the asymptotic labels.
+In all scattering problems, it is important to make an appropriate choice of the asymptotic labels.
 For an $n$-dof Hamiltonian system, the asymptotes should be labeled by $2n-1$ independent quantities, which are conserved by the asymptotic dynamics.
 For a detailed explanation of this issue and general information on the appropriate choice of asymptotic labels, we refer the interested reader to section 2.1 of Ref. \cite{jung97}.

-In the present case, a right choice of the 5 asymptotic labels is as follows: the first 2 labels are either the particle momenta $p_x$ and $p_z$, or equivalently the initial kinetic energy $E_0$ and the incident angle $\theta_i$ between the $z$ axis and the initial momentum $\vec{p_0}$.
-A third label consists of the impact parameter $b$, the fourth label is a relative phase shift $\phi$ between the particle motion and the oscillator representing the vibrations, that can be defined, formally, as $\phi = \psi - \omega z / p_z $ (note that this quantity is constant under the asymptotic motion), and as the last asymptotic label one can use either the initial oscillator action $I$, or the total system energy, i.e., including that of the oscillator.
-However, this last quantity is irrelevant since the action $I$ never enters any significant quantity; therefore, we will ignore the value of $I$.
+In the present case, a convenient choice of the 5 asymptotic labels is as follows: The first 2 labels are either the initial particle momenta $p_{x,0}$ and $p_{z,0}$, or equivalently the initial kinetic energy $E_0$ and the incident angle $\theta_0$ between the $z$ axis and the initial vector momentum $\vec{p_0}$.
+A third label consists of the impact parameter $b$ as defined before in section 2, the fourth label is a relative phase shift $\phi$ between the particle motion and the oscillator.
+The relative phase shift $\phi$ is defined as $ \phi_0 = \psi_i - ( t_s - t_i ) \omega $ where $ \psi_i $ is the phase of the oscillator at time $ t_i $ when the particle starts at the point $ (x_i, z_i) $.
+The quantities $t_s$ and $t_i$ are as defined before in section 2.

+As the fifth and last asymptotic label one can use either the initial oscillator action $I$, or the total system energy, i.e., including that of the oscillator.
+However, this fifth quantity is irrelevant since the action $I$ never enters any significant quantity; therefore, is not necessary to consider the value of $I$.

 In the following, $E_0$ will denote the value of $H_0$, i.e., the particle energy.
-Its value in the asymptotic region will be the kinetic energy of the particle, its value along an incoming asymptote will be $E_0$, and its value along an outgoing asymptote will be $E_f$.
+Its value in the asymptotic region is the kinetic energy of the particle, and its value along an incoming asymptote is denoted $E_0$, and its value along an outgoing asymptote is denoted $E_f$.